How To View Mars With Your Telescope – Ultimate Guide

 First, let’s go over some of the important things you need to view Mars with your telescope.

-Observing Mars Through A Telescope: Viewing Prerequisites
+Observing Mars Through A Telescope

 Any good telescope can be exciting for viewing Mars, even with just a few inches of aperture.
 However, good optics, good collimation, and good conditions are paramount.
 A good telescope is of no use if the collimation is bad or it hasn’t cooled down.

 If you own a Newtonian or Schmidt-Cassegrain, you should check your collimation before every observing session and make sure it is as perfect as you can get it before viewing Mars.
 If you’re unsure how to collimate or check collimation, read our guide.
 With refractors and Maksutov-Cassegrains, you shouldn’t have to worry much about collimation.
-Cooldown affects all telescopes, though refractors suffer from the fewest cooldown issues.
+Cooldown affects all telescopes, though refractors suffer from the least cooldown issues.
 Even if the air temperature is only a few degrees lower than indoors, your scope’s objective lens or mirror will warp as a result of the temperature change and suffer from blurry images.

 Mars, like Venus and Mercury, goes through phases when viewed from Earth.
 These phases are due to the relative positions of Mars, Earth, and the Sun.
-When Mars is on the opposite side of Earth from the Sun (at opposition), it appears fully illuminated – this is its “full” phase.
+When Mars is on the opposite side of Earth from the Sun (at opposition), it appears fully illuminated; this is its “full” phase.
 As Mars moves away from opposition and closer to conjunction (when Mars is on the same side of the Earth as the Sun), it passes through a gibbous phase (more than half illuminated but not fully illuminated) and then a crescent phase (less than half illuminated).
 However, Mars’ phases are less dramatic than those of Venus and Mercury because Mars orbits outside Earth’s orbit, so we never see it as a thin crescent.

 Besides an occasional slight phase, Mars displays three main types of features through an amateur telescope: Albedo markings, polar caps, and dust storms.

 Many astronomers in the past thought they saw “canals” on Mars.
-However, these linear features were usually caused by issues with the telescope – namely internal reflections; these observers would use ludicrous magnification with small apertures to the point that they would end up looking at reflections of magnified blood vessels in their eyes or spurious aberrations from the Earth’s atmosphere and confuse it for detail.
+However, these linear features were usually caused by issues with the telescope, namely internal reflections; these observers would use ludicrous magnification with small apertures to the point that they would end up looking at reflections of magnified blood vessels in their eyes or spurious aberrations from the Earth’s atmosphere and confuse it for detail.
 There are no canals on Mars, and there never were any.

 Some of the Martian albedo features do in fact correspond to topographical features, such as the Aurorae Sinus region, which is, in fact, part of the massive canyon Valles Marineris, Nix Olympica, which corresponds to Olympus Mons, the largest volcano in the solar system -, and, of course, Hellas Planitia, a giant ancient crater.
 However, most of the larger and thus more easily observed albedo regions are just patches of dark terrain.

-Mars’ polar caps are pretty self-explanatory – frozen deposits of water and carbon dioxide ice at the poles.
-Because Mars has an axial tilt very much like Earth, you will usually only easily see one at any one time, with the other at least partially if not fully shrouded in darkness on the non-observable side of Mars.
+Mars’ polar caps are pretty self-explanatory—frozen deposits of water and carbon dioxide ice at the poles.
+Because Mars has an axial tilt very much like Earth, you will usually only easily see one at any one time, with the other at least partially, if not fully, shrouded in darkness on the non-observable side of Mars.
 The polar caps are undoubtedly the easiest Martian feature to observe with a telescope, and almost any telescope will show them with at least 50x magnification or so around the opposition.

 Lastly, there are dust storms.
 Martian dust storms can vary widely, from small orange-yellow patches to global storms that all-but-obscure even the most prominent albedo features and the ice caps.
-They usually happen during Mars’ northern hemispheric summer, which also corresponds to when Mars is closest to the Sun, thanks to its rather elliptical orbit.
-The extra heat stimulates Mars’ wind, and the low gravity and atmospheric pressure easily result in planet-wide dust coverage.

 Conjunctions & Occultations of Mars